 (PCM) A.A.
-Milne (Alan Alexander) was born on January 18, 1882 in London.
-He attended Cambridge University to study mathematics but soon found that his true passion was writing.
+Milne (Alan Alexander) was born on January 18, 1882, in London.
+He attended Cambridge University to study mathematics but soon found his true passion was writing.
 After graduating from Cambridge, Milne began his writing career working for Punch Magazine.
 He married Daphne” de Sélincourt in 1903.
 He was writing for Punch when World War One broke out in 1914.
 Milne enlisted even though by nature he was a pacifist.

-Milne died on January 31, 1956 after an illness.
+Milne died on January 31, 1956, after an illness.

 In the 1960s, Disney Studios bought the rights to the Pooh books, and a series of films and TV shows would come out of The Disney Studios for many years.
 The Disney World Parks each have a ride based on the Pooh characters, The Adventures of Winnie the Pooh, and small children can almost always be found with a Winnie the Pooh toy of one kind or another.